+CAUTION:

-CAUTION: DO NOT USE CHEMICALS OR FLAMMABLE FLUIDS TO START THE FIRE.
-DO NOT USE CHARCOAL, PELLETS, COAL, ARTIFICIAL LOGS OR ANY OTHER MATERIALS AS FUEL; THEY ARE NOT SAFE.
-DO NOT BURN GARBAGE OR FLAMMABLE FLUIDS.
+DO NOT USE CHEMICALS OR FLAMMABLE FLUIDS SUCH AS GASOLINE, NAPHTHA, KEROSENE, CHARCOAL LIGHTER FLUID OR ENGINE OIL TO START A FIRE.
+DO NOT USE CHARCOAL, PELLETS, COAL, WAXSAWDUST BASED, DENSIFIED LOGS OR ANY OTHER MATERIALS AS FUEL; THEY ARE NOT SAFE.
+DO NOT BURN GARBAGE.

-The quality of your firewood directly affects heat output, duration of burn and performance of your stove.
-Softwoods generally burn hotter and faster, while hardwoods burn longer and produce better coals.
+The quality of your firewood directly affects heat output, duration of burn, performance, and glass clarity of your stove.
+Softwoods generally burn hotter and faster, while hardwoods burn longer and produce more coals.
+Resinous wood can more readily affect glass clarity.
 Density and moisture content are two critical factors to consider when purchasing wood for your stove.

-The following is a list of some wood species and their relative BTU (British Thermal Unit) content.
-The higher the BTU content, the longer the burn.
-Firewood with higher BTUs is generally ideal for a wood stove.
+The following is a list of wood species and their relative BTU (British Thermal Unit) content.
+The higher the BTU content the longer the burn.
+Firewood with higher BTUs is generally considered ideal for a wood stove.